What to do if you think our Dialectical Behavior Therapy program might be a good fit for you:

 Call us at 304-691-1500 or toll-free at 1-877-691-1600.
-To reach either Martie or Michael, ask the staff to direct your call to one of our voice mails.
-Leave a message if you don’t reach us immediately, and we will return your call.
+To reach Michael, ask the staff to direct your call to his our voicemail.
+If you don’t reach Dr. Stinnett immediately, Leave a message and he will return your call as soon as possible.

 What is DBT?

 Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder (BPD) and it is now recognized as the gold standard psychological treatment for this population.
 In addition, research has shown that it is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.

 In its standard form, there are four components of DBT: skills training group, individual treatment, DBT phone coaching, and consultation team.

 - DBT skills training group is focused on enhancing clients' capabilities by teaching them behavioral skills.
 The group is run like a class where the group leader teaches the skills and assigns homework for clients to practice using the skills in their everyday lives.
 Groups meet on a weekly basis for approximately 2.5 hours and it takes 24 weeks to get through the full skills curriculum, which is often repeated to create a 1-year program.
 Briefer schedules that teach only a subset of the skills have also been developed for particular populations and settings.